Welcome - Optimizely Feature Experimentation

 See the SDK reference guides for details about each API method, such as required arguments, return values and side effects.

-See the Best Practices section for recommendations and considerations when implementing a Full Stack Flags release SDK.
+See the Best Practices section for recommendations and considerations when implementing an Optimizely Feature Experimentation SDK.

 See also Certification exams for Optimizely Experimentation Strategist and other products.

-To build a company-wide experimentation program, consider pairing Optimizely's server-side experimentation product, Full Stack, with our client-side experimentation product, Optimizely Web.
-See our knowledge base article: Experiment end-to-end with Optimizely Web and Full Stack.
+To build a company-wide experimentation program, consider pairing Optimizely's server-side experimentation product, Optimizely Feature Experimentation, with our client-side experimentation product, Optimizely Web Experimentation.
+See our knowledge base article: Experiment end-to-end with Optimizely Web Experimentation and Optimizely Feature Experimentation.

 If you have any questions, contact support or reach out to your Customer Success Manager.
 We are happy to help you set up any of our SDKs!